Join 6,000 STEM educators across the nation for six weeks as we learn to create inclusive classrooms.

 What is the Inclusive STEM Teaching Project?

 The Inclusive STEM Teaching Project (ISTP) is a 6-week NSF-funded asynchronous massive open online course (MOOC) designed to advance the awareness, self-efficacy, and ability of graduate students, postdocs, faculty, and staff to cultivate inclusive STEM learning environments and develop as reflective, inclusive practitioners.
-MOOC activities are designed to nurture a transformative mindset and help participants reflect deeply on key identity-related aspects of each module as they go through the materials, and to help them apply these aspects to their own teaching and learning contexts.
+MOOC activities are designed to nurture a transformative mindset and help participants reflect on key identity-related aspects of each module and identify ways to apply these aspects to their own teaching and learning contexts.

 By participating in the Inclusive STEM Teaching Project, participants will: